peter88213/yw2nw/docs/usage.md

 ### Metadata

 - *yWriter*'s scene date/time/duration are lost when converting to *novelWriter*.
+- *yWriter*'s scene action/reaction flags are lost when converting to *novelWriter*.
-- *yWriter*'s scene action/reaction and goal/conflict/outcome are lost when converting to *novelWriter*.
+- *yWriter*'s scene goal/conflict/outcome are lost when converting to *novelWriter*.
+- *yWriter*'s scene importance flags (*Plot/Subplot*) are lost when converting to *novelWriter*.
+- *yWriter*'s scene ratings are lost when converting to *novelWriter*.

 ### Text formatting